Nazi eugenics: Nazi eugenics policies regarding marriage

 After the Nazis passed the Nuremberg Laws in 1935, it became compulsory for both marriage partners to be tested for hereditary diseases in order to preserve the perceived racial purity of the Aryan race.
 Everyone was encouraged to carefully evaluate his or her prospective marriage partner eugenically during courtship.
 Members of the SS were cautioned to carefully interview prospective marriage partners to make sure they had no family history of hereditary disease or insanity, but to do this carefully so as not to hurt the feelings of the prospective fiancée and, if it became necessary to reject her for eugenic reasons, to do it tactfully and not cause her any offense.

 Nazi abortion policies

 The Nazi's policies on abortions were conceived of alongside the general Nazi eugenics program.
 Upon coming to power, the Nazis restricted advertisements on the sale of contraceptives.
 In May 1933, the Nazis reintroduced earlier laws outlawing the advertisement of abortion procedures and abortifacients to the public.
 In September of the same year, the Berlin Council of Physicians warned its members that "proceedings will be taken against every evil-doer who dares to injure our sacred healthy race."
 Abortion procedures were placed under strict political control.
 Abortions for eugenic reasons were also prohibited during this period, but in some hereditary health courts such abortions were exempt from punishment.
 (This consideration extended to the exemption of punishment for a Jewish couple who attempted to procure an abortion in 1938, on the basis that the law did not protect Jewish embryos.)

+Euthanasia

+Euthanasia in Nazi Germany consisted of various campaigns of murder against the physically and mentally ill, including: